Sunisc/miniJava-Compiler/README.md

 Checks the code to see if it follows the proper grammar.

 ### Contextual Analysis
 Checks the code to see if Identification, references and types all match.
+The compiler will also generate an abstract syntax tree.

 ### Demo
 Simply paste the following code into the textbox.
 If you were to paste the following code, the output will be the following.